To learn more about important health issues for FSHD patients, click on the drawers below:

 As with all exercise, it’s important for FSHD patients to consult with their doctors and physical therapists before beginning a swimming program and before using a standing frame.
 The risk of overuse is ever present, so it’s essential to monitor closely how you feel.
 When in doubt about an exercise, seek professional help.
 When in pain, stop doing it.
 See also Physical Therapists.

-Download our Physical Therapy and FSHD brochure, written by Wendy M. King, PT, and Shree Pandya, PT, MS, and published by the FSH Society.
+Download our Physical Therapy for FSHD brochure, written by Shree Pandya, PT, DPT, MS, and Kate Eichinger, PhD, PT, DPT, NCS, and published by the FSH Society.
 Links to Recent Publications on FSHD and Physical Therapy and Exercise

 - 2010 FSH Society International Patient and Researcher Network Meeting, July 30—August 1, 2010.
 Presentation slides for talk titled: Physical Activity and Exercise: A Physician’s and a Patient’s Perspectives, by Craig M. McDonald, MD, PhD, RRTC/NMD Director Rehabilitation Research and Training Center in Neuromuscular Diseases, University of California, Davis, and Nils Hakansson, Patient.
 Click here to read Abstract

 - Pandya S, King WM, Tawil R. Facioscapulohumeral dystrophy.
 Phys Ther.
 2008 Jan;88(1):105-13.
 Epub 2007 Nov 6.
 Click here to read Abstract.